Upin & Ipin: Other

 On 26 November 2016, a specialty channel called Upin & Ipin Bersama Kawan-Kawan began broadcasting on Astro First throughout December 2016 in partnership between Astro and Les' Copaque.
 The channel airs a compilation of Upin & Ipin episodes and other Les' Copaque shows like Pada Zaman Dahulu, DaDuDiDo and Kembara Warisan Detektif Upin & Ipin.

 Upin & Ipin partnered with Gloway Marketing in 2018 to marketed the PinPin snack, which comes with eight product range, including noodle snacks and wafers.

 A limited edition gold coin featuring designs of Upin & Ipin were released by Malaysian jewellery company, Habib Jewels in collaboration with Les' Copaque in August 2020.
 The 0.2 gram gold coin was launched in conjunction with the Habib's Merdeka Exhibition that held on 27 August to 6 September 2020.

-A spinoff series, Upin & Ipin Iqra (Note: Originally titled Upin & Ipin Mengaji.) centered on reciting al-Quran.
-In the series, Upin and Ipin with their friends learning Quran with their religious teacher, Ustaz Sheikh Abdulkarim Omar al-Makki.
-It premiered on Astro Ceria in Malaysia and MNCTV in Indonesia starting 4 January 2019.
-Another spinoff series, Upin & Ipin: The Helping Heroes, began premiered on Les' Copaque YouTube channel on 22 May 2020.
-The series also premiered on Netflix starting 10 November 2023.

 A running marathon is organised by Les' Copaque in collaboration with The Marathon Company was first held on 23 December 2018 at the Malaysia Agro Exposition Park Serdang (MAEPS Serdang).
 The marathon returns for its 2024 edition.

 In 2023, Les' Copaque partnered with F&D Mindspot to launch a board game based on the series, titled Upin & Ipin Ke Sana Ke Sini.
 The board game was released in May.

+Upin & Ipin partnered with Baskin-Robbins in August 2026 for a limited time campaign in conjunction with Malaysia's 69 years of independence, entitiled "Eksplorasi Ais Krim Upin & Ipin" ("Upin & Ipin's Ice Cream Exploration").
+The campaign features "exclusive co-branded menu items, themed retail environments and in-store activations inspired by the beloved twins".